SyasyaAlyssa/Group.A/README.md

 2. Select and customize orders
 3. Make digital payment
 4. Receive order confirmation
-5. Collect food at designated pickup area
+5. Food will be delivered
+6. Make feedback about food order

 ## Features and Functionalities
 1. User and management